 I have been using this as a parent and child thinking-together exercise but it can be adapted to your setting, with or without parents, as a short daily thinking exercise or as a longer enquiry-based activity.
 See also: Would you prefer...?
 Resources A display board to display the choice cardsTwo labels, also displayed on the board that say: 'Good because...' and 'Bad because...'
 Method At the start of each session I put up a choice card (for example 'Chocolate rain? ') I then ask each parent or carer to form a question for their children using the choice and starting with: 'Would it be good or bad if...'.
-Dr. Lilian Katz: What Should Children Be Learning?
-Thinking Big Extending Emergent Curriculum Projects.
-Department of Education and Training - Document library, Australian Government.
+Children place their names on the appropriate good or bad idea label (See the attachment called 'Labels').
+But what would be good about that choice?

 How to CurriculumWEB.
 How to series create the perfect play space f.
 Learning_circles_resource.
 Reflective Practice.
 Back to basics - A brief summary of early childhood observation methods and techniques.
 Anecdotal Observations An anecdote is a "short account of a particular incident or event of an interesting or amusing nature", often biographical ("Anecdote",nd).

 Anecdotes are useful for taking quick, simple notes that have been observed throughout the day.
 They are generally written in past tense and can be written up after the event when a teacher has more time.
 When taking an anecdotal observation it is good to note the time, date, place & relevant context of the event (eg. location, background information, children involved etc.).
 Essentially an anecdote tells story of what the observer has seen.
 What's pedagogy anyway?

 While teachers grasp the value of such documentation theoretically, it is most challenging but exciting to use in practical settings.
 Documentation illuminates teacher theories about children’s understanding: watching such theories change through study of documentation and further teacher research profoundly influences professional development.
 If you have benefited from free access to ECRP, please consider making a financial contribution to ECRP so that the journal can continue to be available free to everyone.

 So I would love to open this up for discussion.
 Please feel free to join in and help make this a lively conversation that can hopefully be of great benefit to all readers (including me!)
 Here is a provocation, to help promote the conversation.
 A piece of work completed by 5 year old Jordyn that was completely self-initiated and independently completed.
+A piece of work that was teacher-directed with pre-cut templates and a preconceived plan.
 Learning to Document in Reggio-inspired Education.
 Te Whāriki.